About Life Rehabilitation

 - Stabilisation of medical co-morbidities

-- Patient and family education on the correct and safe performance of activities of daily living, movement and exercise in order to minimise the risk of complications
+- Patient and family education on the correct and safe performance of activities of daily living

 - Recommendations on home adaptations and assistive devices